 In order for your audience to get the poll, you need to run it.
 This can be done at any time.
 You can run all the polls before the presentation starts and attendees will be able to step through them on their own.
 Or, you can wait to run the poll until you want attendee's to answer it.

 You can also choose to close your poll whenever you want.
 When you close the poll, attendees will no longer be able to see it or answer it on their phone.
-Important: Polls cannot be reopened after they are closed.
-We generally recommend leaving the polls open for the whole meeting.
-They will automatically close when you end the meeting.
+You can restart the poll at any time during the meeting.

 Changing the order of Polls